confluentinc/event-streaming-patterns/docs/event/lifecycle-event.md

 ---
 seo:
   title: Lifecycle Event
-  description: The general use case for Lifecycle Event is when the sequencing matters between messages of different types.
+  description: The general use case for Lifecycle Event is when the sequencing matters between events of different types.
 ---

 # Lifecycle Event